CHE72/KPPT-1200-TPASS-Calculator/EN_README.md

 The latest version of the Windows Terminal : [https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us]

 ## Instructions（使用說明）
-Step 1: Follow the program prompts and enter your identity (3: Adult Card, 4: Student Card).
+Step 1: Follow the program instructions and enter your identity (3: Adult Card, 4: Student Card).
-Step 2: Follow the program prompts and select the function (1: Taipei Metro (MRT), 2: New Taipei Metro (MRT) & LRT, 3:Taipei Metropolitan Area Buses, 4: Taiwan Railways (TRA), 5: Taoyuan Metro (MRT), 6: Taoyuan / Keelung Buses, 7: Intercity Buses).
+Step 2: Follow the program instructions and select the function (1: Taipei Metro (MRT), 2: New Taipei Metro (MRT) & LRT, 3:Taipei Metropolitan Area Buses, 4: Taiwan Railways (TRA), 5: Taoyuan Metro (MRT), 6: Taoyuan / Keelung Buses, 7: Intercity Buses).
-Step 3: Follow the program prompts, enter the amount and the corresponding number of times.
+Step 3: Follow the program instructions, enter the amount and the corresponding number of times.
 Step 4: If the input of this function is completed, you can enter "0 (which means 0 times or 0 dollars) " to return to the Function Selection Platform.
-Step 5: Continue to follow the program prompts and input the content of other transportation.
+Step 5: Continue to follow the program instructions and input the content of other transportation.
-Step 6: Back to the Function Selection Platform, follow the program prompt, and input "0" to get the final calculation result.
+Step 6: Back to the Function Selection Platform, follow the program instruction, and input "0" to get the final calculation result.
 > Note: There are 2 little easter eggs hidden in this program waiting for you to discover.

 ## New Features, Updates, Improvements, Fixed Bugs in V1.2X（V1.2X 新增 更新 改進 修復）